 Business continuity plan management

 Your business continuity plan is a living document.
 Testing your plan regularly will help you evaluate how reliable it will be if you have to respond to an incident or crisis.
-You can then update it with any improvements.
+You can then update it with any improvements, including reallocation of roles and responsibilities if required.

-You should update your business continuity plan at least once a year.
+You should update your business continuity plan regularly (every 6 months).
 You will also need to update it whenever there are changes in your business, your industry or the location you operate in.

 Keeping your staff up to date with any changes to your plan will help them put it into action in case of an incident, which will in turn reduce the impact to your business.